-Are you planning to take a trip to Italy with your baby or toddler?
+Are you planning on traveling to Italy with your baby or toddler?
 If so, you’re probably feeling overwhelmed by all the things you need to consider.

 Which destinations are easiest to visit with a baby or toddler?
 Will it be easy to find baby supplies in Italy?
 How can I make sure my little one stays safe and happy while traveling?